Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Find a savings account that meets your needs.

-- Submit your application.
-You’ll need to provide certain identification documents with proof of your residential address including your passport and/or drivers license so have those handy.
+- Visit a branch and complete your application.
+You’ll need certain identification documents with proof of your residential address including your passport and/or driver’s licence so have those handy.

 - Transfer the minimum initial deposit into your new account if applicable.

-- Set up an automatic transfer of the minimum monthly deposit required to achieve the high bonus interest rate if applicable.
+- Set up an automatic transfer of the minimum monthly deposit required to achieve the best interest rate if applicable.

 - Start earning interest and putting your savings to work!